Things to do in Diani beach

 The Shimba hills green lodge on the other hand overlooks the Mwaluganje elephant sanctuary, a stunning view of the river snaking its way through the sanctuary.
-The shimba hills green lodge have a mini infinity pool, great for sundowners and cocktails.
+The shimba hills green lodge has a mini infinity pool, great for sundowners and cocktails.

 Tuk Tuk Ride

-A Tuktuk is a three-wheeled motorized vehicle used as a taxi.
+A Tuktuk (auto rickshaw) is a three-wheeled motorized vehicle used as a taxi.
 You can’t leave Diani without taking a ‘Tuktuk’ ride.
-Being light, small and easy to ride this vehicle is ideal to get around the town.
+Being light, small and easy to ride, this vehicle is ideal to get around the town.
 A Tuktuk can carry up to three passengers on a bench seat behind and a driver as well as a guide.
 The sides of the vehicle are open, so you can still have a great feeling of being outside and connected with the people and places.
 The beach tour will last around 2 hours and takes you to the shopping center and around the beach.

 If you are feeling up to it you can brave the 10km ride on the tuktuk to the Kaya Kinondo Sacred Forest, this will give you an in depth culture of the Digo community.
-If you are into nature and the trees, the Kaya Kinondo sacred forest will not disappoint with its myths surrounding the local digo community and the sacred forest.
+If you are into nature and the trees, the Kaya Kinondo sacred forest will not disappoint with its myths surrounding the local Digo community and the sacred forest.

 Water Sports in Diani

-Add a little adventure to your holiday safari, as you try out different water activities and explore one of Africa’s leading beach destination from the sea.
+Add a little adventure to your holiday safari, as you try out different water sporting activities and explore one of Africa’s leading beach destination from the sea.

 Weather in Diani